Blink (character): New Mutants

+Blink was later seen drinking at a bar on Krakoa with the "pink Blink" of Earth-295.

 Ultimate Marvel

 The Ultimate Marvel version of Blink was seen on a view screen and received passing mention during the selection process for Emma Frost's Academy of Tomorrow.
 However, she was ultimately rejected.
 Later, Blink is mentioned as having participated and been killed in the premiere episode of a mutant-hunting game show run by Mojo Adams.

+Ultimate Universe

+Am alternate universe variant of Blink from Earth-6160 makes a minor appearance in Ultimate Spider-Man: Incursion as a prisoner of Emmanuel da Costa.